 It generates about 40 percent of the nation’s economic output but has contributed more since the global financial crisis, highlighting the ability of our regions to lead national recovery after hard times.

-The Regional Australia Institute’s work shows that regional productivity has been catching up to metropolitan regions across a range of industries.
-Regional Australia is at the forefront of productivity in over a third of our industries, including industries like healthcare and logistics.
+Regional Australia is also at the forefront of productivity in more than one third of our industries, including healthcare and logistics.